 Main Assessment Methods:

-Group Outline 1 (approx. 500 words)
+Group Outline 1 (approx. 500 words) 20%

 Group Outline 2 (approx. 500 words) (20%)

 Group Presentation (10 Minutes) (20%)

-Take-Away Precis (400 words) 20%
+Take-Away Precis 1 (400 words) 20%

 See the library reading list for this module (Canterbury)

-By the end of the module you will be able to:
+On successfully completing the module students will be able to:

-* analyse reports and papers to support their understanding of economics.
+5 Analyse reports and papers to support their understanding of economics.